big-hummingbird/documentation/documentation/docs/concepts/evaluations.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Evaluations

-An "evaluation" is similar to a run and is created when the @assess decorator is called.
-It involves running a judge's scoring function through all the data points in a dataset.

-## Creating a new evaluation
+An evaluation is the assessment of a model's performance against a predefined [dataset](./dataset.md) following a [judge](./judge.md)'s scoring function to measure its accuracy.